 Private training is offered in your home or at the facility.
 The school is located at 37 Chapel Lane in downtown Guelph.
-There is a map of the school and service area for in home sessions on the Contact page.
+There is a map of the service area for in home sessions on the Private Training page.
 Contact the office to find out if travel to your location can be accommodated, and to determine any applicable travel fees.

 What are your hours?

-Private training may be booked during days, evenings or weekends.
+Private training may be booked during days, evenings or Saturday afternoon.
 Specific availability varies by week.

 What is your booking/cancellation policy?